appleguy19/newsong/README.md

 1. Commit changes to that branch.

 2. Create a Pull Request (into `master`).
 Remember to reference a Github Issue if there is one.

-3. Merge into `master`.
+The PR will get a staging branch on Netlify automatically.
+You can use this for testing.

-4. The site will be automatically deployed via [Netlify](https://netlify.com) to https://newsong.netlify.com _and very soon to the actual public URL_
+3. Once the PR is merged into `master` the site will be automatically deployed via [Netlify](https://netlify.com) to https://newsong-fellowship.com

 #### Git Hooks